FAM241B: Properties and structure

-Homology

-Paralogs

-The protein of interest has a similar, paralogous domain found in c4orf32, which is conserved in mammals, birds, very few reptiles, and one amphibian.

-Orthologs

-The protein coded for by c10orf35 has many orthologs found mainly in mammals, reptiles, few amphibians, one fish, and one invertebrate.
-Based on a multiple sequence alignment between representative orthologs, DUF 4605 and a second, highly conserved region were confirmed.

 Expression

 This image shows the expression of the c10orf35 protein in various human tissues.

 The c10orf35 protein has expression over the 75th percentile in the brain, spinal cord, and male reproductive organs.
 Within the male reproductive system, the RNA is found within the testis and prostate, while the protein is expressed in the epididymis.
 In the brain, the RNA is found in the cerebral cortex, while the protein is expressed ubiquitously throughout the brain.

 Protein interactions

 The c10orf35 protein has been experimentally shown by Affinity Capture-MS to interact with 7 other proteins as shown below.